blocknetdx/documentation/docs/index.md

 * __Service Fees__ - Service Nodes receive 100% of BLOCK fees generated from the use of services on the network, including trades performed via XBridge, interfacing with blockchains via XRouter, and use of microservices via XCloud.
 * __Collateral__ - BLOCK is required for collateral to operate a Service Node, as well as to use certain services on the network.
 * __[Governance](/governance/introduction)__ - Submitting proposals to the network requires a fee to be paid in BLOCK and proposals can only be voted on by Service Nodes.
-* __Transaction Fees__ - Transferring funds on the network incurs a transaction fee paid in BLOCK.
+* __Transaction Fees__ - Transferring funds on the network incurs a transaction fee that's paid in BLOCK and awarded to stakers.

 The utility of the BLOCK token increases the buy pressure on the market, while the reward potential of operating a node reduces sell pressure on the market.